unnamedmistress/unnamedmistress/README.md

 - 👋 Hi, I’m @unnamedmistress aka 'Chrysti'
 - 👀 I’m interested in building apps and webpages
-- 🌱 I’m currently learning bootstrap and jquery
+- 🌱 I’m currently learning OOP
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: momchrysti@gmail.com